TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 As you've hopefully [learned before](http://www.skillcrush.com/terms/html.html), HTML is the markup that contains all the actual stuff that a web page has.
 All the text on this page lives inside HTML tags that tell your browser how to order the content on the page.
 [CSS](http://www.skillcrush.com/terms/css.html) tells the browser if you want to display any of those tags a particular way like, for instance, turning its background blue and pushing it a little to the left.

 ##### Assignment:
-Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.
+* Do the [Codecademy HTML/CSS track](http://www.codecademy.com/tracks/web) for a healthy baseline understanding of HTML and CSS.
 It can be helpful to take notes or make flashcards to keep track of the most commonly used elements.
+* Build the Android logo using just HTML and CSS at an amazing website called [The Code Player](http://thecodeplayer.com/walkthrough/css3-android-logo), which is like a tutorial but it actually plays the code as the original developer created it.
+Use JSFiddle to create the logo alongside this tutorial.
+    * Note: You will see border-radius, -moz-border-radius, and -webkit-border-radius all used identically.
+This is in order to overcome some of the differences between browsers.
+You probably only need to use border-radius to achieve the desired effect.

 Want to help?
 [Tell us](mailto:curriculum@theodinproject.com) how long that course took so we can let others know!